Carrie Underwood Shares Another Track From Her New ‘Cry Pretty’ Days Before Album Release

 Other tracks from the song that have already been released include the title song, “Cry Pretty,” which was already released in April, and “End Up With You,” released just days after “Love Wins.”

-The video’s release comes just days after Underwood was forced to cancel two appearances in the UK, where she was supposed to headline on Saturday night at the Long Road Festival, and perform alongside other artists on Sunday at BBC’s Radio Live at Hyde Park, as previously reported by the Inquisitr.
+The video’s release comes just days after Underwood was forced to cancel two appearances in the UK, where she was supposed to headline on Saturday night at the Long Road Festival and perform alongside other artists on Sunday at BBC’s Radio Live at Hyde Park, as previously reported by the Inquisitr.
 Other guest artists stepped in to cover her time at the Long Road Festival.

 Although the nature of her illness was not disclosed to the media, it is likely she was suffering from morning sickness.